Highbridge hedge fund's chief risk officer to step down

 Amy Yates, a managing director at Highbridge and head of human resources, declined to comment.
 Venkataraman could not immediately be reached for comment.

-Venkataraman joined Highbridge from Morgan Stanley.
+Venkataraman joined Highbridge from Morgan Stanley (MS.N).
 He will remain at the firm until the end of the year, one of the two people familiar with the situation said.

 The $2 trillion hedge fund industry has boosted risk-management practices in the wake of the financial crisis and as more pensions and endowments allocate big money to alternative investment firms.
 Chief risk officers have become important and high-profile executives within hedge funds, often reporting directly to their CEO.